CREPIC21/linux-server-wordpress-configuration/README.md

 ufw status
 ufw allow 'Apache Full'
 ```
+- testing
-- testing -> open web browser and go to the VM IP address, trick to get IP address from terminal: `curl -4 ident.me`
+  - open web browser and go to the VM IP address, trick to get IP address from terminal: `curl -4 ident.me`
-- testing -> open web browser and go to the VM domain name `wordpresslinux.xyz`
+  - open web browser and go to the VM domain name `wordpresslinux.xyz`

 ## **7. Setting up Virtual Hosting for multiple websites(domain names)**
 - create directory for each website in `/var/www/`: